The Crusades Through Arab Eyes

 About the Book

-In August 1099, Abu Saad al-Harawi, a judge from Damascus, stormed into the Caliph’s court in Baghdad, condemning its luxury while Muslims in Syria and Palestine were slaughtered by the Frankish invaders.
+In August 1099, a judge from Damascus burst into the Caliph’s court in Baghdad, denouncing its luxury while Muslims in Syria and Palestine were being slaughtered by Frankish invaders.
+With this incendiary opening, Amin Maalouf begins a sweeping narrative that reframes one of history’s most defining conflicts.

-Maalouf recounts in gripping detail the fall of city after city: Antioch, betrayed from within; Tripoli, besieged and stripped of its priceless library; Ma’arra, where the Franj committed unspeakable atrocities.
-Against this devastation, he sketches vivid portraits of the Arabs who rose in response: Nur al-Din, the ‘Saint-King’ who forged the first united defence of Muslim nations, and Saladin, the reluctant leader who would ultimately reclaim Jerusalem.
+Beginning with the sack of Jerusalem – where, after two days of carnage, not a single Muslim was left alive within the city walls – Maalouf traces two centuries of war, betrayal and resistance.
+He recounts the fall of city after city, from Antioch, betrayed from within, to Tripoli, besieged and stripped of its priceless library.
+Against this devastation, Maalouf sketches vivid portraits of those who rose in response, including Nur al-Din, the austere ‘Saint-King’, and Saladin, the reluctant leader who would ultimately reclaim Jerusalem.

 About the Author